 We mean this both literally and figuratively.
 If your skills have progressed to the point that you are becoming a figuratively stronger (read: more competitive) opponent, then you will want to have the best possible equipment to back up your game.

-3. The Head Size of Your Current Racquet Doesn't Compliment Your Playing Style
+3. Your Tennis Racquet Head Size Doesn't Compliment Your Playing Style

-The smaller the head size of the racquet the smaller that the “sweet sports” are, requiring more technical proficiency to use effectively.
+The smaller the size of the racquet head the smaller that the “sweet spots” are, requiring more technical proficiency to use effectively.
 On the reverse side, the larger racquet the wider the margin for error but the slower it will swing through the air, reducing power.